What can go wrong with Dental Implants?

 No one wants to go without teeth.
 The sales pitch for replacing teeth for dental implants is not a difficult one.
 And yes, implants are great and there is reason for excitement and hype.
-But slow down, because there are many reasons why you may not want to get all your teeth replaced with dental implants:
+But slow down, because there are many things that can go wrong with dental implant procedures:

 - jaw bone infection